Kristina01111000/4Einstitute/README.md

 - double check the score card page

-find a new security plugin, or see if the security plugin works now w/o causing issues for login
+find a new security plugin, or see if the security plugin works now w/o causing issues for login -> it is still an issue, look at other plugins or find another way to login